surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed triggering a known "NS_ERROR_FAILURE" bug in Firefox for hidden iframes (see https://bugzilla.mozilla.org/show_bug.cgi?id=941146).
+	* None.
 * **Developer Notes**
-	* Added 'sandbox="allow-same-origin allow-scripts"' to the WordPress oEmbed iframe used in the Document SSO &gt; oEmbed tab.
+	* Added "allow-same-origin" to the sandbox attribute for the oEmbed iframe used in the Document SSO &gt; oEmbed tab.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.